load testing AWS SQS with GatlingSome of our users asked about load testing AWS SQS with Gatling. Here is a step-by-step guide!

 This library is just a thin adapter layer on top of the AWS Java SDK library, so it doesn’t introduce any significant overhead.

-You can then just plug onto Gatling’s native JMS support.
+You can then plug into Gatling's native JMS support.

 Importing the SQS JMS adapter library

-The first thing you have to do is to add the amazon-sqs-java-messaging-lib jar in your classpath.
+The first thing you have to do is add the amazon-sqs-java-messaging-lib jar to your classpath.

-As an example, here are the maven coordinates you’d have to add into your pom.xml.
+For example, here are the maven coordinates you'd have to add to your pom.xml.

 <dependency>